akeneo/pim-api-docs/content/introduction.md

 ### Stable API = Long-lasting tools

 Today, when you write a tool/connector, you have to dig deeply into the PIM code.
 So you ended writing code that is really tied to our code.
-At the end, this means painful migrations, especially when things have changed in our base code.
+At the end, this means painful migrations, especially when things have changed in our codebase.

 But we really want you to keep writing amazing tools, we had to do something to help you.